-Our own emotions are used to trap us into the relationship and then to make it difficult to ever escape.
+Our own emotions are used to trap us into the relationship and then to make it difficult to ever escape this narcissistic behavior.

-It seems clear that love-bombing is just as abusive as any of the more obvious forms of abuse.
+It seems clear that love bombing is just as abusive as any of the more obvious forms of abuse.
 This is when the sleight-of-hand takes place and the poison is slowly injected into us– one sweet drop at a time.
-Partners need to heal not just from the trauma of the blatant abuse, but from the sickness of that infection.